SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 ## Conclusion

 The repository presents the design and simulation of Gilbert cell based mixer on 28nm technology node.
 The design consumes 0.54mW of power at 1.8V and provides nearly unity gain.
-Future works can include imporvement of conversion gain and increase in linearity by using better designs and biasing techniques.
+Future works can include improvement of conversion gain and increase in linearity by using better designs and biasing techniques.

 ## Author